ISAITB/docs-itb-ta/source/testHistory/index.rst

 .. note::
     **Obsolete test sessions:** One or more test sessions may be rendered obsolete in case of a significant change in the test setup
     (e.g. the relevant specification being deleted) or a test case update that requires relevant test sessions to be re-executed.
-Such test sessions remain and can be consulted but are displayed greyed-out to indicate that they are no longer considered towards your overall conformance testing.
+Such test sessions remain and can be consulted but are displayed greyed-out to indicate that they are no longer considered towards the overall conformance testing.

 .. _view_your_test_history__search__export: